Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Extreme Value Theory For Noisy Estimates

-\end{proposition} As proposition \ref{proposition:ratesExtremeHalfUniformity} shows, two key factors determine how stringent the rate restrictions are.
-First, as noted above, a heavier right tail of $F$ (larger $\gamma'$) allows a larger value of $N$ relative to $T$.
-Second, lighter tails of $G_T$ lead to milder restrictions on $N$.
-The conditions on tail of $G_T$ are captured by (1) and (2).
-Condition (1) only requires $G_T$ to have uniformly bounded $\beta$th moments; (2) is a stronger assumption of exact normality, it may be seen as a limiting version of (1) as $\beta\to\infty$.
-In practice, we expect $G_T$ to lie between the two extremes.
+Proposition \ref{proposition:ratesExtremeHalfUniformity} highlights two key factors that determine how restrictive these conditions are.
+First, heavier tails of $F$ (larger $\gamma'$) permit a larger $N$ relative to $T$.
+Second, lighter tails of $G_T$ result in milder constraints on $N$.
+The conditions on $G_T$ are captured by (1) and (2).
+Condition (1) requires only that $G_T$ has uniformly bounded $\beta$th moments, while (2) assumes exact normality, which can be viewed as a limiting case of (1) as $\beta \to \infty$.
+In practice, $G_T$ is expected to lie between these two extremes, with its tails becoming lighter as $T \to \infty$.

-It is useful to compare the rate conditions of proposition \ref{proposition:ratesExtremeHalfUniformity} to the conditions obtained by \cite{Jochmans2019} for inference on central quantiles. \cite{Jochmans2019} show that $N/T^4\to 0$ is sufficient for valid inference for a broad class of distributions $F$ if $p=1/2$ (see theorem \ref{theorem:JW} below).
-The same rate condition arises in our extreme setting if $F$ has an infinite tail $(\gamma\geq 0)$ and $G_T$ has more than 8 moments (see remark \ref{remark:lowerBoundGammaEconomics} below for importance of $\gamma\geq 0$).\footnote{It is fairly straightforward to impose conditions under which $G_T$ has a given number of moments for linear estimators, such as those of examples \ref{example:IV} and \ref{example:nonparametric}.
-Further, \cite{Brownlees2022} provide some conditions on existence of moments of estimation error for nonlinear estimators.} Further, proposition \ref{proposition:ratesExtremeHalfUniformity} allows $N$ to be almost exponentially large compared to $T$ if $\varepsilon_{i, T}$ is normally distributed.
-In such settings tail equivalence may hold even if the conditions for validity of inference on central quantiles do not.
-If $\gamma<0$, the opposite may happen, and the conditions of proposition \ref{proposition:ratesExtremeHalfUniformity} may be more restrictive.
-We further highlight that our tail equivalence conditions and the conditions of \cite{Jochmans2019} reflect two fundamentally different aspects of the estimation problem.
-The conditions of \cite{Jochmans2019} are driven by the order of the bias incurred by estimation.
-In contrast, the tail equivalence conditions control the balance between the right tail of the distribution of interest $F$ and (both) tails of the distribution $G_T$ of estimation noise.
-Correspondingly, these conditions benefit if the tails of $G_T$ are lighter; in particular, the conditions hold trivially in a noiseless setting, as we note after theorem \ref{theorem:evtNoisy}.
+A useful comparison can be made to the conditions for inference on central quantiles established by \cite{Jochmans2019}.
+They show that $N/T^4 \to 0$ is sufficient for validity when $p = 1/2$, under broad conditions on $F$ (see theorem \ref{theorem:JW}).
+A similar rate condition arises in our extreme setting when $G_T$ has more than eight moments and $\gamma \geq 0$ (as is necessarily the case if $F$ has an infinite tail).\footnote{It is fairly straightforward to impose conditions under which $G_T$ has a given number of moments for linear estimators, such as those of examples \ref{example:IV} and \ref{example:nonparametric}.
+Further, \cite{Brownlees2022} provide some conditions on existence of moments of estimation error for nonlinear estimators.} Proposition \ref{proposition:ratesExtremeHalfUniformity} also allows for nearly exponential growth of $N$ relative to $T$ when $\varepsilon_{i,T}$ is normally distributed and $\gamma \geq 0$.
+This suggests that valid inference on extreme quantiles may still be feasible in cases where central quantile inference is not.
+Conversely, when $\gamma < 0$, the sufficient conditions for TE may become more restrictive than those for central quantiles.